- Learn about Eos

 A dietary substance that is broken down in the body to fatty acids.
 See also EFA.

-A compaction of feces in one location such that the movement of foodstuff and waste is restricted or severely limited.
-Usually requires a stool softener or manual disimpaction to alleviate the problem.
+When feces, or stool, obstructs colon or rectum, and does not allow waste to pass.
+It is most commonly seen in people with long-term constipation, and can cause bloating and abdominal pain.
+This condition usually requires a stool softener or manual disimpaction to alleviate the problem.
 A diet high in fiber along with sufficient water intake (8-10 glasses of water per day) will usually prevent fecal impaction.

 A time during which active disease is present.